 You’ve found your dream home in the perfect neighborhood, but another important decision is just around the corner.
 Will you choose a fixed-rate mortgage or an ARM?
 And what do these terms mean anyway?
-Read on to better understand your loan options.
+Read on to understand your loan options better.

 What is a Fixed-Rate Mortgage?